Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 A lot of tasks that benefit from a GUI have good standalone clients available.
 Also:

-* There are GUIs in development (but I haven't found one I'm happy with *yet*).
+* There are GUIs in development (but I haven't found one I'm happy with yet).
-* This is Neovim specific: Neovim can be embedded in other programs.\
+* This is Neovim specific: Neovim can be embedded in other programs.
-  Usually Vim plugins are more or less good clones, missing critical features (especially falling short on macro support).
+  Usually Vim plugins are more or less good clones, missing critical features (especially falling short on macro support).\
-  With embeddings you can theoretically get most all benefits of Vim in a full blown IDE, for example.
+  With embeddings you can theoretically get all benefits of Vim in a full blown IDE.
   At the time of writing this is still pretty experimental but I wouldn't be surprised if it is the future of Vim.

 ### Vim is not an IDE.